etiennecrb/poker-hud/README.md

 A simple HUD for [Winamax Poker](https://www.winamax.fr/en/) software.

+The app create a database which store all hands available in the selected hand history folder.
 When a file changes inside the hand history directory, the app parses it, computes some statistics and displays a widget per player around the table.
-Currently the app doesn't create a database so statistics are based on one single hand history file.

 ![Screenshot](./static/hud.png)